When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Related Works

 Together with the models, the number of features to be employed has also been analyzed in the literature.
-Marchegiani et al.~\cite{marchegiani2018long} conduct some tests to assess the feasibility of identifying a driver with one feature only (e.g., acceleration or brake) using \ac{svm}.
+Marchegiani et al.~\cite{marchegiani2018long} conducted some tests to assess the feasibility of identifying a driver with one feature only (e.g., acceleration or brake) using \ac{svm}.
 Rahim et al.~\cite{rahim2019zero} employ GPS data only, training \ac{ml} models with solely three features (orientation change, stable speed, total acceleration), but still reaching up to 90\% accuracy in detecting drivers.
-Thanks to its complexity, \ac{dl} are usually more suited to manage a higher number of features.
-For example, Chen et al.~\cite{chen2019driver} employed 51 features available in the OSCLab dataset to train an Autoencoder, while Ravi et al.~\cite{ravi2022driver} employs 40 features in a \ac{lstm}.
+Thanks to their complexity, \ac{dl} models are usually more suited to manage a higher number of features.
+For example, Chen et al.~\cite{chen2019driver} employed 51 features available in the OSCLab dataset to train an Autoencoder, while Ravi et al.~\cite{ravi2022driver} employed 40 features in a \ac{lstm}.

-Several preprocessing techniques have been employed to make the best use of the data.
-Miyajima et al.~\cite{miyajima2007driver} employs cepstral spectral features, generally used for speech and speaker recognition, associated with a \ac{gmm} model.
-Fugiglando et al.~\cite{fugiglando2017characterizing} employs a time-domain analysis of the features to extract the maximum entropy to characterize the drivers. \ac{dl} and \ac{lstm} usually require less preprocessing effort since the model can automatically capture the peculiar feature of the data.
+Several preprocessing techniques have been employed to use the data to the fullest.
+Miyajima et al.~\cite{miyajima2007driver} employed cepstral spectral features, generally used for speech and speaker recognition, associated with a \ac{gmm} model.
+Fugiglando et al.~\cite{fugiglando2017characterizing} employed a time-domain analysis of the features to extract the maximum entropy to characterize the drivers. \ac{dl} and \ac{lstm} usually require less preprocessing effort since the model can automatically capture the peculiar features of the data.
 Most works in the literature divide the data with a sliding window approach to be better analyzed by the models.
 The window size may vary from 12 seconds~\cite{jafarnejad2017towards} to 300~\cite{xun2019automobile}.
 Moreover, to enhance the number of samples, some papers maintain an overlap between adjacent windows~\cite{abdennour2021driver, kang2019automobile, kwak2016know}.

 Another factor impacting these systems is their implementation in real-world scenarios.
 Most of these works do not specify which system component is responsible for driver authentication.
 Although simple \ac{ml} algorithms can be executed on cars, \ac{dl} networks based on complex and deep structures might require prohibitive costs for the execution on a vehicle and are more likely to be implemented on a dedicated and resourceful server, at least for the training part.
 El Mekki et al.~\cite{el2019improving} implemented a proof-of-concept authenticator with Automotive Grade Linux~\cite{automotiveGradeLinux}, showing its easy applicability to UI personalization.
 However, no one ever implemented or discussed in detail how a physical anti-theft device based on driver behavior can be developed.